sensu/sensu-docs/content/sensu-core/2.0/reference/agent.md

 Sensu's use of the [publish/subscribe pattern of communication][15] allows for automated registration and deregistration of ephemeral systems.
 At the core of this model are Sensu agent subscriptions.

-Each Sensu agent has a defined set of [`subscriptions`][28], a list of roles and responsibilities assigned to the system (for example: for a webserver or database).
+Each Sensu agent has a defined set of [`subscriptions`][28], a list of roles and responsibilities assigned to the system (for example: a webserver or database).
 These subscriptions determine which [monitoring checks][14] are executed by the agent.
 Agent subscriptions allow Sensu to request check executions on a group of systems at a time, instead of a traditional 1:1 mapping of configured hosts to monitoring checks.
 Sensu checks target Sensu agent subscriptions, using the [check definition attribute `subscriptions`][14].